lab272/semtex_varkinvis/README.md

 utilities, SUCCESSFUL COMPLETION OF THE CTEST STAGE INDICATES THAT YOU HAVE A WORKING SET OF EXECUTABLES.

+NB: to speed up compilation on a multi-core machine, you could use e.g. "make -j 4" (argument depending on number of cores available) instead of "make" above.

 You can also explicitly turn off MPI-based parts of compilation, and/or make executable versions for debugging if required, via command-line flags to cmake, e.g.: cmake -DWITH_MPI=OFF -DDEBUG=ON ..